California Pacific International Exposition: Legacy

 Park improvements amounted to US$6 million.
 The exposition was so popular that some buildings were rebuilt to be made more permanent.
-Many buildings or reconstructed versions remain in use today, and are used by several museums and theatres in Balboa Park.

-In the early 1960s destruction of a few of the buildings and their replacement by aesthetically clashing modern architecture style of the new buildings "created an uproar" in San Diego's community.
+Many buildings or reconstructed versions remain in use today, and are used by several museums and theatres in Balboa Park.In the early 1960s destruction of a few of the buildings and their replacement by aesthetically clashing modern architecture style of the new buildings "created an uproar" in San Diego's community.
 A 'Committee of One Hundred' was formed by citizens to protect the park buildings.
-The Committee convinced the City Council to enact resolutions that now require any new buildings to be designed and constructed in the Spanish Colonial Revival Style.
+The Committee convinced the City Council to enact resolutions that now require any new buildings to be designed and constructed in the Spanish Colonial Revival style.
 The Committee also worked with various government agencies for the remaining original buildings to be declared a National Historic Landmark, which was awarded in 1978.
 In the latter 1990s the buildings most deteriorated or that had burned were carefully rebuilt to restore the original style and scale of the park's public spaces.

 In October 2010, the National Building Museum in Washington, D.C. opened an exhibition titled Designing Tomorrow: America's World's Fairs of the 1930s.
 This exhibition, which was available for view until September 2011, prominently featured the California Pacific International Exposition.

+Featured on the front side of Spreckels Organ Pavilion is a fountain dedicated to the workers of the 1936 California Pacific International Exposition.